FactoryOptic/documentation/content/en/docs2/mapping/mappingoverview.md

 weight: 310
 toc: true
 ---

+For the most part, arrays tend to use identical lenses and mapping is not typically required.
+But when you encounter lenses not matching perfectly, mapping is the best way to dial in lenses and match them perfectly.

 ## Lens Mapping
 Lens mapping is the process of creating a simple table for lens marks to motor positions.
 Below is an example map of an iris barrel.